jtbnz/backup_dashboard/memory-bank/progress.md

 - Component is ready for HACS distribution
 - Implemented fallbacks for functions that might not exist in all Home Assistant versions
 - Enhanced error handling to gracefully handle different Home Assistant environments
+- Custom card implementation updated to use LitElement for better compatibility
+- Multiple methods for card registration implemented for maximum compatibility
+- Added service for manually adding the card as a resource